firebase/genkit/docs/models.md

 });
 ```

-If the model supports multimodal input you can pass in images as input:
+If the model supports multimodal input, you can pass in images as input:

 ```javascript
 import { geminiProVision } from '@genkit-ai/plugin-vertex-ai';